EliiseS/terraform-iot-edge-vm/README.md

     make dps-cert-gen
     ```

-    The certificates will be created within the `certs/local-development/certs` directory.
+    The certificates will be created within the [`certs/gen/certs`]([certs/gen/certs) directory.
+More information of how certificates are generated can be found in the [certificate README](certs/README.md).

 2. [Authenticate to Azure with Terraform Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure)
 3. Login to Azure CLI